Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids

-With ${\mathcal A}$ being the area of the box, we monitor the growth of the norm $\mathcal{N}(t) = (1/\mathcal A){\sum_{j=1,2}\iint |\psi_j({\bf x},t)|^2d{\bf x}}$ of the order parameter corresponding to the symmetry broken phases illustrated in Fig.~\ref{number-growth} for different quench time $\tau_Q$.
-Note that the final scaled number density of atoms represented by $\mathcal{N}$ shown in Fig.~\ref{number-growth}, is consistent with $\mu_f / g$.
-Details of the SPGPE formalism, along with a brief discussion of the numerical parameters, are provided in \cite{SM}.
-The onset of spontaneous symmetry breaking is signaled by a sharp increase in the condensate norm illustrated in Figs. \ref{number-growth}(a) and (c), accompanied by the emergence of protodomains, as seen in Figs.~\ref{density-growth}(a) and (e) for the immiscible as well as miscible phases.
+With ${\mathcal A}$ being the area of the box, we monitor the growth of the norm $\mathcal{N}(t) = (1/\mathcal A){\sum_{j=1,2}\iint |\psi_j({\bf x},t)|^2d{\bf x}}$ of the order parameter corresponding to the symmetry broken phases illustrated in Fig.~\ref{number-growth} for different quench time $ \updates{\tau_{\Q}} $.
+Note that the final scaled number density of atoms represented by $\mathcal{N}$ shown in Fig.~\ref{number-growth}, is consistent with \updates{$\mu_{\f} / g$ where $\mu_{\f}$ is the final chemical potential after the quench and $g$ is the intra-species interaction strength (see the Methods).} Details of the \updates{SPGPE formalism~\cite{Ota_2018, Proukakis_2008},} along with a brief discussion of the numerical parameters, are provided in the \updates{Supplementary Methods.} The onset of spontaneous symmetry breaking is signaled by a sharp increase in the condensate norm illustrated in Figs. \ref{number-growth}(a) and (b), accompanied by the emergence of protodomains.
 In the early freeze-out stage (\( t \ll t_{\rm eq} \)), the condensate is ill-defined and lacks coherent structure \cite{chesler_2015}.
-A physically meaningful timescale for analyzing Kibble-Zurek (KZ) scaling is the equilibration time \( t_{\rm eq} \), which marks the crossover from exponential to adiabatic linear growth shown in see Fig.~\ref{number-growth}.
-The procedure for extracting \( t_{\rm eq} \) is detailed in \cite{SM}.
-At \( t_{\rm eq} \), isolated protodomains begin to coalesce, signaling the onset of global order and symmetry breaking~\cite{chesler_2015}.
-It follows the KZ scaling \( t_{\text{eq}} \propto \left( \tau_0 \tau_Q^{z\nu} \right)^{1/(1+z\nu)} \), with \( z\nu = 1 \), consistent with mean-field exponents \( z = 2 \), \( \nu = 1/2 \), and $\tau_0$ being a system dependent constant~\cite{Zurek_2009, Campo2021, Ma_2025, Thudiyangal_2024, MassimoCritical2001}.
-Based on our numerical analysis, we extract $t_{\rm eq} = (4.97 \pm 0.072) \tau_{Q}^{0.48 \pm 0.002}$ for the growth to the immiscible phase characterized by $g_{12} > g$, and $t_{\rm eq} = (5.13 \pm 0.064) \tau_{Q}^{0.48 \pm 0.002}$ for the growth to the miscible phase characterized by $g_{12} < g$.
+A physically meaningful timescale for analyzing the KZ scaling is the equilibration time \( t_{\rm eq} \), which marks the crossover from exponential to adiabatic linear growth shown in Fig.~\ref{number-growth}.
+The procedure for extracting \( t_{\rm eq} \) is detailed \updates{in the Supplementary Note 1.} At \( t_{\rm eq} \), which is proportional to the KZ freeze-out time, isolated protodomains begin to coalesce, signaling the onset of global order and symmetry breaking~\cite{chesler_2015}.
+It follows the KZ scaling similar to that of the freeze-out time, such that \( t_{\rm eq} \propto \left( \tau_0 \updates{\tau_{\Q}} ^{z\nu} \right)^{1/(1+z\nu)} \), with \( z\nu = 1 \), consistent with mean-field exponents \( z = 2 \), \( \nu = 1/2 \), and $\tau_0$ being a system dependent constant~\cite{Zurek_2009, Campo2021, Ma_2025, Thudiyangal_2024, MassimoCritical2001}.
+Based on our numerical analysis, we extract $t_{\rm eq} = (4.97 \pm 0.072) \updates{\tau_{\Q}} ^{0.48 \pm 0.002}$ for the growth to the immiscible phase characterized by \updates{$g_{12} > g$ with $g_{12}$ being the inter-species interaction strength,} and $t_{\rm eq} = (5.13 \pm 0.064) \updates{\tau_{\Q}} ^{0.48 \pm 0.002}$ for the growth to the miscible phase characterized by $g_{12} < g$.